RS Runtime Security Documentation

 What Runtime Security includes

 After onboarding is complete, use this as the operating model for daily runtime security work.
+Each pillar maps to a section in the console you will see after login at overview.php.

 1) Runtime observability

-• Process, file, and network telemetry
+• Process, file, and network telemetry (exec, open, connect)

 2) Unified detection

-• MITRE and compliance signal mapping
+• PCI DSS and compliance signal tagging

 3) Runtime control

 Apply policy controls to reduce alert noise and enforce monitoring coverage where risk is concentrated.
+Policies sync to sensors live — no restart, no redeploy.

 Deployment tracks